LouriNoel/adventofcode-cpp/2023/day1/README.md

 3. Sum them all

 This only iterates once over each line... but being regex, it is slower anyway.
-I still keep it because I find it more elegant.
+I still keep it around because I find it more elegant.

 ### Implementation n°3 (Optimization 1)